 - Jerks and Psychopaths (??)

-I find Snakes In Suits to be a bit sensationalist in a way that it want to represent psychopaths as these effective, cold blooded machines with a target for the top spot.
+I find Snakes In Suits to be a bit sensationalist in a way that it wants to represent psychopaths as these effective, cold-blooded machines with a target for the top spot.

 - Exaggerates Depiction of Psychopaths’ Power

 In my opinion, Snakes In Suit exaggerates the power and ability that most psychopaths have to climb ladders.
 Here is what Jordan Peterson, author of 12 Rules for Life, says about it: